holmdk/holmdk.github.io/_posts/2020-07-16-DQN_agent_ALE_dopamine.md

 In my view, visualization of any trained RL agent is an absolutely must in reinforcement learning!
-Therefore, we will (of course) include this at the very end!
+Therefore, we will (of course) include this for our trained agent at the very end!

 ## 1. Brief introduction to Reinforcement Learning and Deep Q-Learning